hamzaadil56/hamzaadil56/README.md

 ---

 ## ✨ What I’m Working On
-- Building an AI tool to **optimize supply chains for sustainability**.
 - Exploring **Generative AI for personalized health advice** and **research skill mentoring**.
 - Learning **C# and .NET**, alongside database management with **SQL** and **MongoDB**.